 Other elements to consider prior to beginning the search process include how records will be managed, the timetable for the review, how results will be synthesized, and how the findings will be disseminated.

 It isn't always possible to think of every potential situation when developing your protocol, and as you gain a better understanding of the review question, it may become necessary to make some adjustments to your initial plan.
 However, you should be careful not to make changes that are influenced by an awareness of how the studies you discover might affect your review's outcomes.
 This can introduce bias and raise questions about the quality of your review.
+Your methods must be consistent throughout the review process, therefore any changes made in the middle of the process may necessitate redoing previous work using the updated methods.
+Just as you should document every step in the systematic review process, be sure to clearly document and justify any amendments you make to your protocol. |

 Once you've completed your protocol, it is a good idea to register it.